anildigital/pune-rails-meetup-rack/rack/10_rack_rails_sinatra/02_rails.md

 * Rails is a citizen in Rack ecosystem
 * Sinatra & all other rack applications too!

+!SLIDE bullets incremental

+# Rails
+* ActionController::Dispatcher.new is the primary Rack application object of a Rails application.
+* Any Rack compliant web server should be using ActionController::Dispatcher.new object to serve a Rails application.

 !SLIDE smbullets incremental

 # ActionDispatch